ken-power/SelfDrivingCarND-PathPlanning/README.md

 The code model for generating paths is described in detail.
 This can be part of the README or a separate doc labeled "Model Documentation".

+# Design Notes

+## Highway Map

+### About the Highway
+* The [map file](data/highway_map.csv) contains a list of waypoints that go all the way around the track.
+* The track contains a total of 181 waypoints, with the last waypoint mapping back around to the first.
+The waypoints are in the middle of the double-yellow dividing line in the center of the highway.
+* The track is 6945.554 meters around (about 4.32 miles).
+If the car averages near 50 MPH, then it should take a little more than 5 minutes for it to go all the way around the highway.
+* The highway has 6 lanes total - 3 heading in each direction.
+Each lane is 4 m wide and the car should only ever be in one of the 3 lanes on the right-hand side.
+The car should always be inside a lane unless doing a lane change.

+### Waypoints and Highway Measurements
+Each waypoint has an `(x,y)` global map position, and a Frenet s value and Frenet d unit normal vector (split up into the `x` component, and the `y` component).

+The `s` value is the distance along the direction of the road.
+The first waypoint has an s value of `0` because it is the starting point.

+The `d` vector has a magnitude of `1` and points perpendicular to the road in the direction of the right-hand side of the road.
+The `d` vector can be used to calculate lane positions.
+For example, if you want to be in the left lane at some waypoint just add the waypoint's `(x,y)` coordinates with the `d` vector multiplied by 2.
+Since the lane is 4 m wide, the middle of the left lane (the lane closest to the double-yellow dividing line) is 2 m from the waypoint.

+If you would like to be in the middle lane, add the waypoint's coordinates to the `d` vector multiplied by 6 = (2+4), since the center of the middle lane is 4 m from the center of the left lane, which is itself 2 m from the double-yellow dividing line and the waypoints.
+### Converting Frenet Coordinates

+There is a helper function, `getXY()`, in [helpers.h](src/helpers.h) which takes in Frenet `(s,d)` coordinates and transforms them to `(x,y)` coordinates.

+### Interpolating Points

+To estimate the location of points between the known waypoints, we need to "interpolate" the position of those points.

+Once we have a polynomial function, we can use it to interpolate the location of a new point.

+There are also other methods we could use.
+For example, Bezier curve fitting with control points, or spline fitting, which guarantees that the generated function passes through every point.

 # Building and running the project

 ## Code Style